Wheel2Motor/cg-in-any-language/README.md

-# cg-in-any-language
+# CG in Any Language

-Computer graphics exercises in any language
+Computer graphics exercises in any programming language

+* vim
+  Vimscript(legacy) demenstration.